position-pal/Documentation/content/docs/6-validation/validation.md

 };
 ```

 These scenarios represent three different levels of stress on the system: `smoke`, `load`, and `stress`.
-The `smoke` scenario simulates a small number of users and requests, it aims to verify the system's basic functionalities and responsiveness, the `load` scenario simulates a medium number of users and requests, simulating the system's performance under normal conditions while The `stress` scenario simulates a large number of users and requests verifying the system's performance under extreme conditions.
+The `smoke` scenario simulates a small number of users and requests, it aims to verify the system's basic functionalities and responsiveness, the `load` scenario simulates a medium number of users and requests, simulating the system's performance under normal conditions while the `stress` scenario simulates a large number of users and requests verifying the system's performance under extreme conditions.

 Tests are composed of one or more stages where, each of these, represents a different level of stress on the system.
 Each stage has a duration and a target number of virtual users (VUs) that will be simulated during that stage.
 The `thresholds` object contains the performance thresholds that the system must meet during the test, such as the maximum duration of a request or the maximum failure rate.

+The smoke test results are shown below:

 ![HCP](/images/k6.png)